-Churchill, Farmer Fleming, and the History of Penicillin
+Churchill, Farmer Fleming, and the Invention of Penicillin

 Netlore Archive: Did the son of a Scottish farmer who allegedly saved the life of the young Winston Churchill grow up to become the inventor of penicillin, which later supposedly saved the life of the adult Winston Churchill?

 Description: Urban legend

 Email text contributed by Todd C., March 7, 1999:

 His name was Fleming, and he was a poor Scottish farmer.
 One day, while trying to eke out a living for his family, he heard a cry for help coming from a nearby bog.
 He dropped his tools and ran to the bog.
 There, mired to his waist in black mulch, was a terrified boy, screaming and struggling to free himself.
 Farmer Fleming saved the lad from what could have been a slow and terrifying death.

 The next day, a fancy carriage pulled up to the Scotsman's sparse surroundings.
 An elegantly dressed nobleman stepped out and introduced himself as the father of the boy Farmer Fleming had saved.
 "I want to repay you," said the nobleman.
 "You saved my son's life."